With 4 shows every year, PBDS needs a constant supply of backstage volunteers to help. It’s great fun and you don’t need experience – just enthusiasm!

 This involves compiling pre-show and interval music and sound effects for the play.
 The designer then puts everything together in order of cues on our sound box computer.

-BLT’s lighting and sound control boards are completely computerised so, once the designers have set up the lighting and sound, operators only have to press a button when given a cue by the DSM.
-Easy peasy!
+Our lighting and sound desks are completely computerised so, once the designers have set up the lighting and sound, operators only have to press a button when given a cue by the DSM.

 Bar Staff are crucial to the running of our shows.
 For many people a glass of wine is an absolute must when watching a show.